mmcdon15/movie_website/README.md

 	-fresh_tomatos.py layouts the format of the created HTML file.
 It also handles displaying the trailers and handling click events.

+TO RUN:
+	-to run OPEN enteratinment_center.py in IDLE and click run module or press F5.

 This is the my first project for my nanodegree with Udacity